thomasdavis/lordajax.com/posts/omega.md

 ### Credits
 - All of the technologies already referenced in this post.
 - All of the Clubhouse folk who have played with Omega.

-## To Do
-- Video demo embed
-- Stats